kide-vm/kide/README.md

 Package the code into an executable.
 Run that and verify it's output.
 But full elf support (including externs) is eluding me for now.

 Still, this has proven to be a good review point for the arcitecture and means no libc for now.
-Full rationale on the web (pages rep for now), but it means starting an extra step
+Full rationale on the web pages, but it means starting an extra step.

 Above Hello World can be linked and run.
 And will say its thing.